 Description

-SUBSIDIARY FEATURES: the memorial stands on a green, with shallow steps bounded by rounded-topped edging stones leading up to it.
-The edge of the green is delineated by tapering, square-section pylons joined by metal link fencing; the entrance to the green, at the foot of the steps, is a gateway with larger versions of the pylons as piers, and a wrought-iron pedestrian gate.
+The memorial is situated on a green, with shallow steps bordered by rounded-topped edging stones leading up to it.
+The edge of the green is marked by tapering, square-section pylons connected by metal link fencing.
+At the foot of the steps, there is a gateway with larger pylons serving as piers and a wrought-iron pedestrian gate.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.